Our Journey Westward

 You know how near and dear brain training is to my heart, right?
 It’s been such a game-changer in our homeschool that I take it very seriously.
 We do some sort of brain training every. single. school. day.

 One day might find us playing a quick card game to building working memory.
 Another day might find us narrating a fable to expand comprehension.
 You might find us working on matrix puzzles the next day to increase logical thinking.
-I have a huge arsenal of brain training activities!
-I plan to share lots more about this topic in the near future, so keep reading.

 Today I’d like to share with you a new-to-me resource for brain training…Dyslexia Games.